vinusv/tldr/README.md

 - A static document that will never be updated.

 ## What is my role?
 I am the Head of Engineering for FullContact India and part of the Indian Leadership Team.
 My job description in the context of FullContact [is here](https://drive.google.com/file/d/1w96h8OK2vhY5BJjca3m0sUoI1cUFegj4/view).
-Be patient ;)

 I report to Ken Michie.